peteroupc/CBOR/docs/PeterO.Cbor.CBORNumber.md

 This number, converted to a 64-bit signed integer.
 Returns 0 if this value is infinity or not-a-number.

+<a id="ToSByteChecked"></a>
+### ToSByteChecked

+    public sbyte ToSByteChecked();

+<b>This API is not CLS-compliant.</b>

+Converts this number's value to an 8-bit signed integer if it can fit in an 8-bit signed integer after converting it to an integer by discarding its fractional part.

+<b>Return Value:</b>

+This number's value, truncated to an 8-bit signed integer.

+<b>Exceptions:</b>

+ * System.OverflowException:
+This value is infinity or not-a-number, or the number, once converted to an integer by discarding its fractional part, is less than -128 or greater than 127.

+<a id="ToSByteIfExact"></a>
+### ToSByteIfExact

+    public sbyte ToSByteIfExact();

+<b>This API is not CLS-compliant.</b>

+Converts this number's value to an 8-bit signed integer if it can fit in an 8-bit signed integer without rounding to a different numerical value.

+<b>Return Value:</b>

+This number's value as an 8-bit signed integer.

+<b>Exceptions:</b>

+ * System.ArithmeticException:
+This value is infinity or not-a-number, is not an exact integer, or is less than -128 or greater than 127.

+<a id="ToSByteUnchecked"></a>
+### ToSByteUnchecked

+    public sbyte ToSByteUnchecked();

+<b>This API is not CLS-compliant.</b>

+Converts this number's value to an integer by discarding its fractional part, and returns the least-significant bits of its two's-complement form as an 8-bit signed integer.

+<b>Return Value:</b>

+This number, converted to an 8-bit signed integer.
+Returns 0 if this value is infinity or not-a-number.

 <a id="ToString"></a>
 ### ToString